-Stratix II GX devices contain dedicated circuitry for supporting differential standards at speeds up to 1 Gbps.
+Stratix II GX devices contain dedicated circuitry for supporting differential standards at speeds up to 1 gigabit per second (Gbps).
 The LVDS differential I/O standards are supported in the Stratix II GX device.
 In addition, the LVPECL I/O standard is supported on input and output clock pins on the top and bottom I/O banks.